antonia-white/space-invaders/README.md

   4. navigate through the website and game easily and fluidly
   5. access instructions on how to play the game and game aims
   6. see a scoreboard of local highscores
-  7. ...
-  8. ...

 ***

 ## UX

 ### Colour Scheme
-- Describe colour scheme... (simple, black and white with some red/yellow elements - give a classic retro feel) Link to colour pallett (needs updating)
+- A simple, dark space-like black and contrasting white with some purple, yellow and blue elements for a pop of colour.
+This colour palette aims to give a classic retro feel.
     >![colour palette](documentation/testing/color-palette.png)
-- Needs updating...
-No accessibility issues were returned when passing the colour scheme through the official [WebAIM](https://webaim.org/resources/contrastchecker/)
+- No accessibility issues were returned when passing the colour scheme through the official [WebAIM](https://webaim.org/resources/contrastchecker/)
     >![webaim screenshot](documentation/testing/webaim-screenshot.png)

 ### Typography